André Desvallées: Expography

 Among the terms created and conceptualized by Desvallées for the museum field, "expography" stands out.
 In 1993, in the Manuel de Muséographie: petit guide à l'usage des in responsables de musée (Manual of Museography: practical guide for museum managers), he creates a complement to the term "museography", segmenting the specialization of the professional responsible for the museum, presenting the term Expography: exhibition + description (POLO, 2006, p.
 11).
 Expography becomes the technique of "writing the exhibition" (BAUER, 2014) and depends on research and conceptualization to communicate a message and establish a link with the public.

 It differs from scenography - that focus on the form of the exhibitions - by focusing both form and content.
 Since museography is the whole set of museum practices, expography, in a simplified way, refers to the specific set of techniques developed to design and execute a museological exhibition.

 Influences

-André Desvallées had two influences in his career: Georges Henri Rivière and Hugues de Varine.
+Desvallées had two influences in his career: Georges Henri Rivière and Hugues de Varine.
 Both developed ideas about ecomuseums and the constructive way of this new form of museum, focusing on the social aspect and material and immaterial heritage of the communities in which they developed.
 Rivière worked with Desvallées for many years, marking his influence also on the modus operandi of the MNATP's museum practices and, later, on his work with the ecomuseums.
 Varine, author of the term "ecomuseum", influenced Desvallées to develop this concept, which broke with traditional patterns and directed the museological field to the "New Museology" movement.